treeverse/lakeFS/docs/howto/import.md

 ## Zero-copy import

+Mirror an existing object store location into a lakeFS repository, without copying the data.

 ### Prerequisites

-#### Which lakeFS users can import data?
-By default, users in the Supers (ACL) group or the SuperUsers (RBAC) group have all the required permissions to import data.
+* Importing is permitted for users in the Supers (lakeFS open-source) group or the SuperUsers (lakeFS Cloud/Enterprise) group.
-See [below](#permissions-required-to-import-data) for the exact permissions required.

-#### Permissions to the storage provider
+   To learn how lakeFS Cloud and lakeFS Enterprise users can fine-tune import permissions, see [Fine-grained permissions](#fine-grained-permissions) below.
-The _lakeFS server_ must have permissions to list the objects in the source object store, and the source bucket must be in the same region of your destination bucket.
+* The lakeFS _server_ must have permissions to list the objects in the source bucket.
+* The source bucket must be in the same region as your repository.

 ### Using the lakeFS UI